hughwf/odin-recipes/README.md

 # odin-recipes
-Basic Recipe website that demonstrates my HTML abilities
+Basic recipe website that demonstrates my HTML abilities

 ## Features
 - Links to a few recipes